You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [32:48]

 Everything happens just now.
 All past and future happens just in now, as well as now.
-Suzuki Roshi always was talking about, don't sacrifice your present life for some idea you have, for some future idea, idea in the future.
+Suzuki Roshi always was talking about don't sacrifice the present for, don't sacrifice your present life for some idea you have, for some future idea, idea in the future.

 [33:57]